kbgassaway/GeoSpatialDB2/README.md

-# GeoSpatialDB2
+# GeoSpatialDB
-CS340 Final project
+A database for a  geospatial company-Final project for CS340